 - Right inlane - Just a single lane this time.
 Rolling over this inlane when lit will add to the Candy Jar.

 - Right outlane - No kickback here.
 Can be lit for Special.

 - Candy targets - Three small standup targets are located around the playfield.
 One is located between the left lane and left orbit, one is located between the center ramp and right orbit, and one is located to the left of the right ramp.
 Hitting these standup targets enough times will light the Extra Ball and progress towards other features.
+The lower left and right targets are particularly dangerous to shoot head on, sometimes resulting in a quick center drain.
 (Most of these aren’t worth going for - make them more valuable!)

 - The Display - Many features are shown on the display, allowing players to keep track of their progress throughout the game.
 Going clockwise (starting from the top-center):